msoe-sisyphus-sd/msoe-sis-wiki/Knowledge-Acquisitions/Pis-and-Lights-and-Sound-Oh-My!.md

 ## Sisyphus Industries
 Sisyphus Industries (in particular Matt) have investigated this in the past but have not made any great strides in producing features.
 From what the team can tell there are no fragments in the codebase that enable any such feature so our investigation started from scratch.

-We did _not_ reach out to Matt for assistance as we were able to get things working fine on our side.
+We did reach out to Matt for assistance (only over email), but did not end up using much of his research, as we were able to get things working fine on our side, and his own observations were identical to our initial ones.

 # Outcomes